Marc Koska: K1 Syringe

 In 1984 Koska read a newspaper article predicting the transmission of HIV through the reuse of needles and syringes.
-Koska was fascinated by the problem and vowed to do something about it.
-He studied how drug addicts used syringes in the UK, went to Geneva to learn about Public Health Policy, visited several syringe factories, studied plastic injection moulding, and read everything available on the transmission of viruses like HIV.
+In order to find a solution, he studied how drug addicts used syringes in the UK, went to Geneva to learn about Public Health Policy, visited several syringe factories, studied plastic injection moulding, and read everything available on the transmission of viruses like HIV.

 After a year of intense study, Koska concluded that syringe manufacture was the key to the problem.
 Koska designed a syringe (K1) that could be made on existing equipment with a small modification.
 It was made from the same materials and could be used in the same way as a normal syringe so that healthcare professionals would not have to retrain.
 K1 syringes cannot be used again so the next patient will also have a sterile and safe injection.

 Koska recognised that new syringes were only one part of the solution.
 One must also teach the public about the dangers of reusing needles.
 In 2005 Koska founded The SafePoint Trust, a registered charity dedicated to educating children about this issue.

-On 23 July 2009, Koska gave a lecture on his life-saving invention to TEDOxford:
+On 23 July 2009, Koska gave a lecture on his invention to TED Oxford: